na4n/erugo/README.md

 # To Do
 - Add mob movement (and turns)
-- Add trainer functionality
-- Hide RNG stats
 - refactor code
+	- consistent getplayer and getfloor
+	- spaghetti code (event listeners for training)